Learn what to expect and how to make the most of your interview.

 We’ll start with 30-minute discussion with a recruiter or hiring manager who will share their expertise and experience at Relativity.
 They’ll give insight into who they are, what they do, and ask you questions about your past experiences.
 Get ready to delve into your resume and share more about what motivates you.
 Depending on the role, you may have more than one phone interview.

-Join us at our office to meet with various members of our team throughout the day.
-The number and types of interviews vary by role, but typically we’ll dive into your resume, talk about core values, and examine technical or role-specific skills, before doing a wrap-up session and office tour.
+Join us remotely to meet with various members of our team throughout the day.
+The number and types of interviews vary by role, but typically we’ll dive into your resume, talk about core values, and examine technical or role-specific skills, before doing a wrap-up session.

 In the insight portion of the day, your interviewer will give a brief overview of Relativity, the position, and their role.
 We’ll most likely ask questions about your background and experience.
 Expect a “take me through your resume” question.